Los Angeles Rams vs. Arizona Cardinals NFL Week 4 Odds, Plays and Insights for October 3, 2021

 - At home, the Rams are unbeaten ATS (1-0) as 4.5-point favorites or more.

-- Away from home, the Cardinals are unbeaten ATS (1-0) as 4.5-point underdogs or more.
+- On the road, the Cardinals are unbeaten ATS (1-0) as 4.5-point underdogs or more.

 - Cardinals away games this season average 52.5 total points, 2.0 fewer than this matchup's over/under (54.5).